Saeed Jalili

-Saeed Jalili (سعید جلیلی; born 6 September 1965) is an Iranian politician and diplomat, who was secretary of the Supreme National Security Council from 2007 to 2013.
-He is currently a member of the Expediency Discernment Council, and is the former nuclear negotiator for Iran.
+Saeed Jalili (سعید جلیلی; born 6 September 1965) is an Iranian principlist politician and diplomat, who has been a member of the Expediency Discernment Council of the System since 2013.
+He was both chief nuclear negotiator for Iran and secretary of the Supreme National Security Council from 2007 to 2013.
+His tenure as chief negotiator on Iran's nuclear program was characterized by his uncompromising approach.

-He was previously deputy foreign minister for European and American Affairs, and an unsuccessful candidate in the June 2013 presidential election, placing third.
-He also ran in 2021, but withdrew in favour of Ebrahim Raisi before the election.
-Jalili contested the 2024 presidential election but was defeated by Masoud Pezeshkian in a runoff election.
+He was deputy foreign minister for European and American Affairs from 2005 to 2007.
+Jalili was later an unsuccessful candidate for president of Iran three times; in the 2013 Iranian presidential election (placing third), in 2021 (he ultimately withdrew), and in 2024 (he was defeated by Masoud Pezeshkian in a runoff election).

-Jalili was a soldier in the Iran–Iraq War and had lost part of his right leg during the Siege of Basra.
-Upon this event, he earned the title of "Living Martyr".
-He holds a PhD in political science, and teaches the "Prophet's diplomacy" at the Imam Sadiq University.
+Jalili was a soldier with the Basij volunteers of the Islamic Revolutionary Guard Corps in the Iran–Iraq War, and lost part of his right leg during the Siege of Basra.
+This earned him the nickhame of "Living Martyr" among his supporters.
+He holds a PhD in political science, and taught the "Prophet's diplomacy" at Imam Sadiq University.
 In 2009, Jalili was named as one of the 500 most influential people in the Muslim world.
-His tenure as chief negotiator on Iran's nuclear program was characterized by an uncompromising approach.

-Jalili is known for his staunch hardline positions and confrontational rhetoric against the West, while pushing for stronger relations with Russia and China.
-Backed by the fundamentalist Paydari Front, He attributes Iran's economic troubles to international sanctions and rejects social liberalization.
-This has earned him significant influence as well as discomfort among the more pragmatic factions within the Iranian establishment.
+Jalili is known for his staunch ultra-hardline positions and confrontational rhetoric against the West.
+At the same time he has pushed for stronger relations with Russia and China.
+He strongly advocates women being required to wear the mandatory hijab, and the government enforcing the requirement.
+Backed by the fundamentalist Iranian Principlist Paydari Front, he attributes Iran's economic troubles to international sanctions, and rejects social liberalization.
+This has earned him significant influence, as well as discomfort among the more pragmatic factions within the Iranian establishment.

 Personal life and education

-Jalili was born in 1965 in Mashhad, in northeastern Iran to a Kurdish father and a Turkish mother.
+Jalili was born in 1965 in Mashhad in northeastern Iran, to a Kurdish father originally from Kurdistan province whose family was relocated to Khorasan during the reign of Reza Shah, and an Azeri mother originally from Ardabil province.
 His father, Mohammad Hasan Muallem, was the principal of Nawab Safavi Primary School in Mashhad.
-He married with Fatemeh Sajjadi, a doctor of internal medicine, in 1992.
+Jalili's brother Vahid is a fundamentalist who is the deputy for cultural affairs at Iran’s state broadcaster, IRIB.
+Jalili married Fatemeh Sajjadi, a doctor of internal medicine, in 1992.
 They have one child, a son named Sajjad.
 Jalili was a resident of Karaj until 2004.

-Vahid, Jalili's brother, is one of the fundamentalist cultural activists.
+Jalili holds a PhD in political science from Imam Sadeq University, and his doctoral thesis entitled "The Paradigm (Foundation) of Political Thought of Islam in the Qur'an" was later developed into a book by the name of "The Foreign Policy of the Prophet (Prophet Muhammad)."
+He has taught political science as a lecturer since 2000 at different intervals at Imam Sadeq University.
 Jalili is familiar with English and Arabic.

-He holds a PhD in Political Science from Imam Sadeq University and his doctoral thesis entitled "The Paradigm (Foundation) of Political Thought of Islam in the Qu’ran" was later developed into a book by the name of "The Foreign Policy of the Prophet (Prophet Muhammad)."
-After graduating, he served in the Iran–Iraq War as a member of the Basij volunteers of the Revolutionary Guards.
-During the fighting, he was injured severely, losing the lower portion of his right leg in 1986.
-He has taught political science since 2000 in different intervals at Imam Sadeq University.